Was Your Child Harmed or Injured in an Accident?

 - Daycare facilities: A child can suffer harm at a daycare facility due to an accident or being exposed to unsanitary or unsafe conditions.
 Falling objects; having access to toxic substances or medications; poor supervision; dangerous walkways, stairs, doorways, and parking lots; and poorly trained staff can all contribute to or cause a child to be injured.

 - School buses: Children can get hurt getting on or off a bus or due to poor supervision by a bus driver.
-Kids may be injured because the bus driver is driving recklessly.
+Kids may be injured because the bus driver is driving recklessly, or in a collision with another vehicle that doesn’t drive safely near the bus.
 They can also get hurt if the bus driver allows them to run around the bus or roughhouse with other kids.

 - Playgrounds: Whether it’s at a daycare facility, at school or in the park, playgrounds can be dangerous places for children.
-Accidents can happen due to faulty playground equipment, lack of maintenance, poor supervision, and by falling off dangerous equipment.
+Accidents can happen due to faulty playground equipment, lack of maintenance, poor supervision, or falling off dangerous equipment.